-- Global scientific (and now political) consensus is that climate change is happening due to greenhouse gas emissions released by human activity.
+- Global scientific and political consensus is that climate change is happening due to greenhouse gas emissions released by human activity.

-- The current modelling indicates that continuing the current rates of GHG emission will result in severe change to the planet’s climate in the next 50 - 100 years and will cause widespread human suffering within the next 50 years.
+- The current modelling indicates that continuing the current rates of GHG emission will result in step-shift to the planet’s climate in the near future, driving a multitude of harmful impacts on human, animal and plant civilisation.

-- Farmers and growers can produce quality food, enhance biodiversity and absorb more carbon than they emit by tweaking the way their businesses work
+- Farmers and growers can produce quality food, enhance biodiversity and absorb more carbon than they emit by shifting the way their businesses work.

 2. Energy Resilience and Renewable Energy Generation